Trebolium/VocalTechClass/README.md

 ## Training

 Running `python main.py` will train the model using the toy example dataset.
-Do explore the argument attributes to consider using non-default hyperparameters to experiment.
+This will not generate strong accuracy values and not be fully trained due to the size of the dataset.

 Using the full VocalSet dataset (trimmed to include the 5 techniques we're interested in), we replicated the basic CNN network described in VocalSet's associated paper, and scored 57%.
 However with this customly designed network, we can achieve up to 86% accuracy.
 We hypothesize that higher scores could not be achieved due to categorical leakage among classes, the size of the dataset, and several performance consistency issues detailed in our paper.

+If you wish to use Wilkins' proposed network, use `--model=wilkins` after `python main.py`.
+You will also need to ensure that `--data_dir` points to a directory that contains a dataset of audio files.
+Do explore the other argument attributes to consider using non-default hyperparameters to experiment.